-10 Essential Ecommerce Website Development checklist
+Top 10 Essential Ecommerce Website Development checklist

 Ecommerce website development checklist

-When you start an ecommerce site you realize that there are loads of items that need to be checked, cross-checked, and tested to ensure that your customers have a nice experience.
+When you start an ecommerce site you realize that there are lots of items that need to be checked, cross-checked, and tested to ensure that your customers have a nice experience.
 That’s why we put together an expansive checklist for new ecommerce sites.

-Walkthrough the list and mark off when you complete each item to ensure that your ecommerce site is ready for selling.
+Walkthrough the list and mark off when you complete each item to ensure that your eCommerce Site is ready for selling.

 Things to consider

 You truly need to evaluate your requirements before reaching a development company.
 The more exact your requirements are, the better the end product you'll get.

 - Mobile First – This methodology is actually all things considered: structuring for all the mobile devices out there

 - Product Depth – How many products are you planning to sell?
 Your design and development needs will be totally different based on your plan of action.